Published on June 6, 2017

 “There were three [Mustangs] coming after me.
 I went down to minimum height and maximum speed, which was safe because the land is so flat there, and the German Flak would be less likely to misidentify me, I hoped.
 I thought that if I could move away from the beach head, the Mustangs would turn back to protect their sector.
 So I used a huge amount of fuel accelerating to the South West.”
 Maximum speed at sea level in a Messerschmitt Bf 109G with full boost and blower pressure is approximately 515 km/hr (which is 320 mph based on RAF flight tests).
 This meant that he was flying over 9 km per minute, about one kilometer ever 6.5 seconds.

-At full power, the Messerschmitt was a hard target to follow in an extended tail chase.
+At full power, the Messerschmitt was a hard target to catch in an extended tail chase.
 Leutnant Thomas Beike continued, “I went west as far as Saint Lô, and I couldn’t see the Americans behind me, so I turned East and flowed the forest back towards Évreux.”
 Having evaded his attackers, Leutnant Beike continued to the base, intending on landing and relaying a report of what he had seen.
 As he raced at low altitude over the Normandy countryside east of Saint Lô and toward Caen, he could see masses of German Wehrmacht troops and vehicles along the roads and spread out into the fields and wood lines.